EXPLAINER: Trial begins in tribes’ lawsuit over North Dakota redistricting map

 Two general outcomes are likely should the judge rule that the map violates the Voting Rights Act, according to Purdon.
 The judge could recommend a map for the Legislature to adopt, which lawmakers could approve, or the state could appeal.

-A ruling in favor of the tribes “would be monumental for both Spirit Lake and Turtle Mountain,” said Nichole Donaghy, executive director of North Dakota Native Vote, which advocates civic engagement on reservations.
+A ruling in favor of the tribes “would be monumental for both Spirit Lake and Turtle Mountain,” said Nicole Donaghy, executive director of North Dakota Native Vote, which advocates civic engagement on reservations.

 A “best-case scenario” would be the two tribes sharing a senator, with a House member from each tribe, Donaghy said.

-Note: This story has been corrected to fix the spelling of Donaghy’s first name.
-Her first name is spelled Nicole, not Nichole.